 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
 Harassment and other code of conduct violations reduce the value of our event for everyone.
 We want you to be happy at our event.
 People like you make our event a better place.

-You can DM our moderators on Zoom or email the designated email (to be updated) which will be monitored by someone during the talks as well.
+You can DM our moderators on Zoom or email email@example.com which will be monitored by someone during the talks as well.
 If possible, please include a screenshot of the offending comment(s).

 When you report this, we will follow the rules set out above and handle it confidentially.